2008 Indianapolis 500: Second half

-Patrick/Briscoe pit incident

 On lap 169, Milka Duno dove below Buddy Lazier in turn three.
 The two cars touched slightly, and Duno spun to the warm-up lane.
 She suffered a flat tire, but was able to continue.
 The leaders all headed to the pits on lap 171 for what would be the final sequence of pit stops.
 At pit exit, Ryan Briscoe swung wide and clipped the right rear of Danica Patrick's car.
 Patrick spun around, and Briscoe hit the pit wall.
 Both cars were eliminated.
 Patrick climbed out of the car, and started walking down towards the Team Penske pits, presumably to confront Briscoe.
 A security guard intervened, and she later walked back to her pit stall.
 Patrick and Briscoe were called to the Indycar hauler after the race.
 Patrick and Briscoe were fined $100,000 and were placed on probation until the end of the 2008 season for an aggressive pit incident.

 Finish

-With 24 laps to go, Scott Dixon led the field back to green.
-Vítor Meira ran second, and Marco Andretti third.
+While most of the attention in the moment was focused on the Briscoe/Patrick incident, Scott Dixon took over the lead.
+His crew completed a 7-second pit stop, and beat Vitor Meira out of the pits.
+With 24 laps to go, the green came out with Dixon first, Meira second, and Marco Andretti third.
 The race went green the remainder of the distance, and Dixon held on by 1.7498 seconds to win his first Indianapolis 500.
 He became the 19th pole winner to win the race, and the first winner from New Zealand.